candlepin/candlepin/buildconf/scripts/qpid/README.txt

-This script contains outdated scripts but are valuable references. t.sh is the latest script which is a subset of make_keys.sh.
-This ultimately needs to be documented on the wiki and added to the katello installer.
+If you are installing Candlepin with a standalone qpid broker then run:

+./configure-qpid.sh

+setup.sh is a subset of make_keys.sh and can be used to configure candlepin to work with a qpid broker installed by pulp.